 For a more traditional beach experience.
 Cala d’Or has become one of my favorite areas in the last few years.
 I’ve gone on a few recent staycations here.
-Your best bet is to rent an Airbnb (get $55 off by using this link), and just enjoy the town.
+Your best bet is to rent an Airbnb, and just enjoy the town.
 There are plenty of great restaurants, and several little calas around, so you won’t have to go to the same idyllic beach every day.

 Playa de Muro